 Many spiritual practices that are extremely powerful might look very simple at first.
 For instance, meditate on a very specific image or point for 30 minutes.
 It’s quite normal to hear people thinking that this is too simple or too boring, but that is a game of the ego.
 Let’s explore this.

 Here’s the thing.
-In a way, practices should be simple so they are accessible for anybody to get started, because spiritual growth is for everybody.
+In a way, practices should be simple so they are accessible for anybody to get started, because healing and spiritual growth are for everybody.

 Also, it’s not because something sounds simple that it actually is simple.
 When we sit for those 30 minutes, we start experiencing many different resistances within us.

-The boredom that I don’t want to do this, the restlessness of the body, all of those things are ego, and spiritual growth is the path of dissolving the ego.
+The boredom that I don’t want to do this, the restlessness of the body, all of those things are ego.

 The fact that we actually show up consistently, committed day after day is what allows us to start dissolving the ego in itself.
-It is not about having an out-of-this-planet experience all the time: it is about overcoming your inner obstacles, especially at first.
+It is not about having an out-of-this-planet experience all the time: it is about overcoming your inner obstacles, daring to expand your self-mastery.

 Because the mind will tell us “get out of here”, it gives us things to be worried about, or it simply thinks about something else (and not be present).
-Those are the biggest obstacles that we want to overcome because overcoming them is a big part of dissolving the ego itself.
+Those are the biggest obstacles that we want to overcome because overcoming them is a big part of outgrowing ourselves.

-In other words, the practices may look easy or boring at first, but going through this, conquering this resistance is the spiritual path itself.
+In other words, the practices may look easy or boring at first, but going through this, conquering this resistance is healing and growth in itself.